|

 If the Illinois spot "called the land of desolation", is

-not the first land of Desolation, but bears a name appropriately (perhaps
+not the land of "Desolation" mentioned in the Book of Mormon, but bears a name appropriately (perhaps

 ironically) repeated by later